 Is there a risk using free VPN extensions?

 Yes.
 Free extensions can come with data collection, ads, slower speeds, and less robust security.
 If you need reliable privacy, consider a paid service with a transparent privacy policy and independent audits.
-What is the use of edge vpn

 How can I maximize safety when using VPN extensions?